FabG/dimred/README.md

 **DimRed** is a python package that enables **Dimension Reduction** and visualization.

 #### What is Dimension Reduction?
-**Dimensiona reduction** (or Dimensionality reduction) refers to techniques for reducing the number of input variables in training data.
+**Dimension reduction** (or Dimensionality reduction) refers to techniques for reducing the number of input variables in training data.

 *When dealing with high dimensional data, it is often useful to reduce the dimensionality by projecting the data to a lower dimensional subspace which captures the “essence” of the data.
 This is called **dimensionality reduction**.*